organisciak/dissertation/document/1_intro.md

 A reader of the proposed dissertation will understand:

- * the issues related to using crowdsourcing contributions for information retrieval indexing;
+ * the issues related to using crowdsourcing contributions for improving document metadata, particularly for information retrieval indexing;
- * the effect of designing crowdsourcing collection tasks that encourage quicker or slower contributions on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces;
+ * the effect of different designs of crowdsourcing collection tasks on the resulting reliability and consistency of the collected data, particularly designs that train workers, give them feedback, or hurry them;
  * ways to use loosely-structured crowd contributions for retrieval, particularly user curated lists; and
  * the tractability of making an assumption of honest-but-biased contributors.